rtmigo/prefnotifiers_flutter/README.md

 ### Wait for PrefItem value

 For a newly created `PrefItem` the `value` returns `null` until the object reads the actual data from the storage.
-But what if we want to read some preferences *before* showing the app's start page?
+But what if we want to be sure the object is initialized before doing anything else?

 ```dart